-In the BCS Primary Years Programme (PYP), science is viewed as the exploration of the biological, chemical and physical aspects of the natural world, and the relationships between them.
+At BCS, science is viewed as the exploration of the biological, chemical and physical aspects of the natural world as well as the relationships between them.
 The inclusion of science within the PYP at Berlin Cosmopolitan School leads learners to an appreciation and awareness of the world as it is viewed from a scientific perspective.
 It encourages curiosity and ingenuity and enables the student to develop an understanding of the world.
 Reflection on scientific knowledge also helps students to develop a sense of responsibility regarding the impact of their actions on themselves, others and their world.

-The BCS program of inquire provides for the exploration of science through four strands:
+The Programme of Inquiry provides for the exploration of science through four strands:

 BCS students learn about the study of characteristics, systems and behaviors of humans and other animals, and of plants; the interactions and relationships between and among them, and with their environment.